AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/overview.md

 Exclusion list can be easily configured.
 If you've added a domain and some of its subdomains, they'll be grouped inside the root one.
 When adding a root domain (`example.com`) its mask is added too (`*.example.com`).

-:::info Browsers in the exclusions list
+:::info Browsers added to Exclusions

-Starting with the version 2.4, all browsers on the system are automatically added to the exclusions list when the VPN is active only for selected apps and websites.
-This change brings more convenience for users who were often confused and didn’t know whether or not to consider their browsers as apps.
+Starting with the version 2.4, all browsers are automatically added to the list of exclusions when the VPN is active only for selected apps and websites.
+This change brings more convenience for users who were often confused and didn’t know whether to consider their browsers as apps or not.
 It applies under the following conditions:

-- The user installed the VPN for the first time
+- The user has installed AdGuard VPN for the first time
 - The user did not modify the Exclusions settings prior to v2.4

 :::